stypak1/seach-and-sort/README.md

 # Search and sort

-Search in and sort array on JavaScript
+Search in and sort array algorithms on JavaScript

 - search element in array by value
 - search element by type